moq/labs/docs/Stunts.md

 Just like in custom stunts, if an a generated stunt becomes outdated, you will also be offered to update/fix it right from the factory method invocation:

 ![Factory Update CodeFix](https://raw.githubusercontent.com/moq/moq/docs/docs/img/Stunts_FactoryUpdateCodeFix.png)

+The stunt factory method ends up invoking the [StuntFactory.Default](https://github.com/moq/moq/blob/master/src/Stunts/Stunts/StuntFactory.Default) which basically does an `Activator.CreateInstance` of the conventional type name for a stunt given the specified generic type parameters in the call (i.e. if you request `Stunt.Of<IServiceProvider>`, the looked up type will be `Stunts.IServiceProviderStunt` in the current assembly).

+> NOTE: all stunt types are looked up in the test/app assembly itself.
+This is achieved by directly adding the `Stunt` factory class to the project as a compile item, so `typeof(Stunt).Assembly` will actually return the calling/referencing assembly, not the `Stunts` assembly as it might appear.
+This is an important default behavior of the default [StuntFactory](https://github.com/moq/moq/blob/master/src/Stunts/Stunts/StuntFactory), which can nevertheless be changed to an alternative assembly lookup.

 ### Build Time